sagemath/trac_to_gh/Issue 30.md

 # Issue 30: left multiplication of scalar times vector

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/30

 Original creator: was